truthcoin/www.truthcoin.info/papers/index.md

 ## [Statement of Purpose](1_Purpose.pdf)

 Why am I doing this at all?
 Why am I doing it in this particular way?
-Why is this idea so important?
+Why is this idea so important to me (and to you)?

 ## [The Power of Prediction Markets](2_PM_Types.pdf)